radekBednarik/parabot/README.md

   - use this option, if you want to run tagged test/suites in parallel.
 Since actual execution of tests is done by RobotFramework, parallelization in this case means **one tag == one process**.
 In each process are then sequentially run all tests/suites tagged by the same tag.

+- change default timeout when using parameters _-a_ or _-f_: _python[3] -m parabot -to [int]_

+  - when suites are executed using parameters _-a_ or _-f_, scripts are using Python multiprocessing method _Pool.map_async_ with default **60 second timeout**.
+If your tests are running longer then that, this will throw an TimeoutException.
+In this case, use this parameter to increase the timeout value.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.